 FDA developed FREE-B in cooperation with the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Agriculture’s Food Safety Inspection Service (FSIS) and Animal and Plant Health Inspection Service (APHIS).
 Additionally, numerous subject matter experts participated in various rounds of reviews and refinement of the FREE-B.

-The FREE-B is a set of six (6) scenarios, each of which contains a Facilitator’s Guide, a Lead Planner’s guide and a Situation Manual.
-The five scenarios and a brief intro of each are as follows:
+The FREE-B is a set of eight (8) scenarios, each of which contains a Facilitator’s Guide, a Lead Planner’s guide and a Situation Manual.
+The eight scenarios and a brief intro of each are as follows:

 How Sweet It Is(n’t) - This scenario focuses attention on the regulatory traceback investigation that occurs after standard product testing shows that a food product contains excessive levels of a contaminant, as well as a recall of contaminated food.